-The correlator system is designed for scaleable performance: there are virtually no bottlenecks to output data flow and the system's real-time data handling performance is largely governed by Backend COTS computing performance.
-The proposed network configuration for the correlator is shown in Figure 8-3.
-All network connections are copper 100 Mps or 1 Gbps Ethernet; network switches shown in the figure are 24-port COTS switches.
+The correlator system is designed for scaleable performance: there are virtually no bottlenecks to output data flow and the system's real-time data handling performance is largely governed by CBE COTS computing performance.
+The proposed network configuration for the correlator is shown in Figure 8-4.
+M&C network switches shown in the figure are 24-port COTS switches, while the CBE switch, depending on the number of CBE blades, requires approximately 200 ports.
 In the figure the MCCC is the Main Correlator Control Computer and the CPCC is the Correlator Power Control Computer.
-Each Station, Baseline, and Phasing Board has an embedded CMIB.
-Finally, Baseline Board data are transmitted to Backend computers on Gigabit Ethernet through Gigabit Ethernet switches.
-Switch connections are such that all data required for a particular FFT arrives at one computer and that processing can be dynamically load-shared across computers, by changing Backend destination IP addresses on the Baseline Boards.
+Each Station and Baseline Board has an embedded CMIB.
+Baseline Board data are transmitted to CBE computers on Gigabit Ethernet through a monolithic wire-speed Gigabit Ethernet switch-required so that all data required for a particular FFT arrives at one computer.
 This eliminates the need for an additional wideband network fabric that would be required if a distributed FFT is performed.
-More straw-man details of network topology and Backend processing are in (Rowen, 2001), (Morgan, 2003), and section 8.4.
+More straw-man details of network topology and CBE processing are in (Rowen, 2001), (Morgan, 2003), and section 8.4.
+Not shown are the network for the FORM boards, the Ethernet switch network for routing phased data packets to VLBI recorders, nor CPCC to module connections for remote power monitor and control.